Have you struggled to find the accurate amount of a transaction to close out the month?

 Reconstruction of Events

-Assessment of damage can be more effortlessly by reviewing audit trails of organization activity to identify how, when, and why normal operations terminated.
+Assessment of damage can be e more effortlessly by reviewing audit trails of organization activity to identify how, when, and why normal operations were s terminated.

 Visibility into this information can help prevent future occurrences of hacking, system failures, outages, or corruption of information and detection of these in advance.